 That had been my son’s rebuff every time I tried to help him—and thank goodness, he pushed my help away.

-You see, my natural instinct is to save my kids from failure.
+You see, my instinct is to save my kids from failure.
 I hate seeing them flounder in their struggles, making mistake after mistake.

 In other words, they learn from their mistakes.